Local Space-Time Smoothing for Version Controlled Documents: Space-Time Smoothing for Version Controlled Documents

-where columns correspond to space (document position) and rows to time (versions).
+where columns and rows correspond to space (document position) and time (versions).

-The ragged array \eqref{eq:raggedArray} of high dimensional vectors represents the versioned document without any loss of information.
+The array \eqref{eq:raggedArray} of high dimensional vectors represents the version controlled document without any loss of information.
 Nevertheless the high dimensionality of $V$ suggests we smooth the vectors in \eqref{eq:raggedArray} with neighboring vectors in order to better capture the local word content.
-Specifically we convolve each component of \eqref{eq:raggedArray} with a 2-D smoothing kernel $K_h$ \cite{Wand1995} e.g.,
+Specifically we convolve each component of \eqref{eq:raggedArray} with a 2-D smoothing kernel $K_h$ to obtain a smooth vector field $\gamma$ over space-time \cite{Wand1995} e.g.,